RubiconDeFi/rubi-py/rubi/docs/source/quickstart.rst

    * - Parameter
      - Description
+   * - `taker`
+     - The address of the taker of the trade
+   * - `from_address`
+     - The address that originated the transaction that created the trade (helpful when transactions go through the router)
+   * - `pair_names`
+     - List of token pair names in the format ["WETH/USDC"] following the pattern <ASSET/QUOTE>
+   * - `book_side`
+     - Specifies which side of the order book to consider
+   * - `start_time`
+     - The unix timestamp of the earliest trade to return
+   * - `end_time`
+     - The unix timestamp of the latest trade to return
    * - `first`
      - Number of trades to return
    * - `order_by`
      - Field to order the trades by.
 Default is "timestamp"
    * - `order_direction`
      - Direction to order the trades by.
 Default is "desc"
-   * - `formatted`
-     - Whether or not to return the dataframe with formatted fields (requires node connection)
-   * - `book_side`
-     - Specifies which side of the order book to consider
-   * - `taker`
-     - The address of the taker of the trade
-   * - `from_address`
-     - The address that originated the transaction that created the trade (helpful when transactions go through the router)
-   * - `pair_name`
-     - Token pair in the format "WETH/USDC" following the pattern <ASSET/QUOTE>
-   * - `start_time`
-     - The unix timestamp of the earliest trade to return
-   * - `end_time`
-     - The unix timestamp of the latest trade to return

 Retrieving Offer Data
 ^^^^^^^^^^^^^^^^^^^^^